All Episodes

 One of the advantages of being the majority leader is you control the paper.

-And uh I wrote it in such a way that it does not prevent what is frequently done is the use of extraordinary measures.
+And I wrote it in such a way that it does not prevent what is frequently done is the use of extraordinary measures.

-And um the minority leader and his team were trying to get us not to write it that way.
+And the minority leader and his team were trying to get us not to write it that way.

 I did write it that way, and that's the way it passed.

-But you still will need democratic votes on a spending bill.
+But you still will need Democratic votes on a spending bill.

 We did.